contactandyc/another-c-library/website/ebook/7-allocator/index.md

 test_timer.c:26 [ac_timer]: 32
 ```

-This indicates that 4 allocations were not properly freed.
+This is output via the `cat memory.log` command in the Makefile and indicates that 4 allocations were not properly freed.

 line 24
 ```c